How to Copy Content from Blazor Grid Pivot Table to Clipboard?

 Step 2: Include the script in your host file

-To use JavaScript Interop in a Blazor application, you need to refer to the JavaScript file (i.e., clipboard.js) in your host file (i.e., Host.cshtml).
+To use JavaScript Interop in a Blazor application, refer to the JavaScript file (i.e., clipboard.js) in the host file (i.e., Host.cshtml).
 Below is an example of how to refer to the JavaScript file in your host page.

 [Host.cshtml]